ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

    > cd mycase
    > ./case.setup
    > ./case.build
-   > ./case submit
+   > ./case.submit

-The output from each command will be explained in the sections below.
-You can follow progress by monitoring the CaseStatus file:
+The output from each command is explained in the following sections.

+You can follow the progress of your run by monitoring the **CaseStatus** file.

 ::

    > tail CaseStatus

-Repeat the above command until you see the message "Run SUCCESSFUL".
-This tells you the case finished successfully.
+Repeat the command until you see the message "Run SUCCESSFUL."